top of page

 14. In many ways, this novel is about the journey of growing up and getting caught in between childhood and adulthood.
 How would you compare Alice at the beginning of the book to Alice at the end?
 When does she struggle the most with making adult decisions?
 Do you think she changes?

-Loon Chase is about the impacts of human recreation on wildlife, the value and wonder of spending time outdoors, and the unique experiences a child gains from learning an outdoor skill.
+Loon Chase is about the impacts of human recreation on wildlife, the unique experiences a child gains from learning an outdoor skill, and the value and wonder of spending time outdoors in nature.

 For more info about the Common Loon's distinct calls, and for links to a live loon cam, go to this page from the Loon Preservation Committee.